addriv/algorithms/hacker_rank/data_structures/strings_making_anagrams/problem.md

 ## Output Format

-Print a single integer denoting the number of characters you must delete to make the two strings anagrams of each other.
+Print a single integer denoting the number of characters you must delete to make the two strings anagrams of each oather.

 **Sample Input**